0xlover/study/README.md

 6. Run ther tests suite

 > [!WARNING]
-> This are meant to be read raw!
+> These are meant to be read raw!